mal5482/2018CS109A_FinalProject_G18/Models.md

 From previous models, we noticed that CDRSB_bl plays a major role in the classification of the three diagnosis.
 We want to further comfirm its importance, and also look at the performance of other predictors without this predictor.

 ### <a name="cdrsb2"></a> 1) Distribution of CDRSB_bl
-We think since CDRSB_bl performs very well in decision tree, we thinks the distribution of it among the three classes must be very different.
+Since CDRSB_bl performs very well in decision tree, we thinks the distribution of it among the three classes must be very different.

 ```python
 #plot the distribution of CDRSB_bl